Mick Woods

 Michael 'Mick' Woods (born 15 February 1949 in Great Britain) is a former long-distance runner and a middle/long-distance running coach.
 He is currently a coach at Aldershot, Farnham & District AC and sports lecturer at St Mary's University in London.
 As an athlete, Woods ran internationally for Ireland and ran in over 70 marathons, with a personal best of 2:20.12.

-Woods is now one of the nation's leading endurance running coaches.
+Woods is now one of his country's leading endurance running coaches.

 Athletics career

 Mick Woods' first marathon was the Polytechnic Marathon in 1971.
 He has been a member of Aldershot, Farnham and District Athletics Club since 1964.
 Woods ended up completing more than 70 marathons in his career with a personal best of 2:20:12, achieved in the London Marathon in 1983.
 He represented Ireland in various international marathon races.

 Mick has an outstanding coaching record that has seen numerous junior athletes make GB World and European championships, athletes including: